 H-E-B Grocery Company is a family-run, Texas-born and bred grocery store.
 The company's Chairman and CEO is Charles Butt, the grandson of the woman who started it all back in 1905, and all the chain's U.S. stores are located in Texas.
 You may have heard about H-E-B when Hurricane Harvey hit Houston in 2017 or when fans recently crashed the store's website trying to buy a limited edition tote bag featuring Selena, but there are a few things you probably don't know about the Texas-proud company.

-To bring you up to speed on H-E-B’s history, culture, and general goodness, here are 15 things you should know about H-E-B.
+To bring you up to speed on H-E-B's history, culture, and general goodness, here are 15 things you should know about H-E-B, a true Texas treasure.

 1. The store's founder was an awesome woman.